Restructuring and insolvency in Norway: overview

 Length of procedure.
 The procedure usually takes up to four months but can take longer.

 Conclusion.
-The debtor and the creditors, or the creditors among themselves, negotiate with the aim of reaching an agreement to reduce the debts or change the terms of payment so that the debt can be paid off without default.
-The debt settlement procedure does not affect the employees except for their right to be represented in the creditors' committee (see above, Supervision and control).
+The debtor and the creditors negotiate with the aim of reaching an agreement to reduce the debts or to change the payment terms so that the debt can be paid off without default.
+The debt settlement procedure does not affect the employees except for the employee's right to be represented in the creditors' committee (see above, Supervision and control).

-Voluntary and compulsory debt settlement proceedings are rarely successfully concluded (see above, Objective).
-If the required level of creditor consents is obtained, the court will decide whether the proposal should be implemented.
+Debt settlement proceedings are rarely successfully concluded (see above, Objective).
+If the required level of creditor consents is obtained, the court will decide on implementation of the proposal.

 If the court decides not to implement the proposal, or if no proposal is adopted within six months, the court will start ordinary insolvency proceedings (see below, Insolvency proceedings).

 Objective.
-The objective of insolvency (konkurs) proceedings is to liquidate the debtor's assets for the benefit of its creditors, and distribute the proceedings among the creditors according the order of repayment rules (see Question 2).
+Insolvency proceedings (konkurs) (that is bankruptcy/liquidation proceedings) are governed by the Bankruptcy Act 1984 no. 58 and the Debt Recovery Act 1984 no. 59 (Dekningsloven).
+The objective of insolvency proceedings is to liquidate the debtor's assets for the benefit of its creditors, and distribute the proceedings among the creditors according the order of repayment rules (see Question 2).

 Initiation.
 Both the debtor and the debtor's creditors can file for insolvency proceedings provided that the debtor is insolvent (see below, Substantive tests).
-If the debtor is a company which is insolvent, the board of directors have a duty to file for debt settlement or insolvency proceedings (see Question 8, Directors).
+If the debtor is a company that is insolvent, the board of directors have a duty to file for debt settlement or insolvency proceedings (see Question 9, Directors).

 If the court decides to commence insolvency proceedings, it will immediately notify: